BrotherBoard/Get-Decimal-Battery/README.md

 **Tested on the Galaxy A10 running Android 13 Arm64**

-do `bash DecimalBattery` in some terminal to proceed
+The script uses bc, so you may need to install it first, then do `bash DecimalBattery` in some terminal to proceed

 this is not a scam, I made this for fun but it's useful for me